ValterAndrei/rails-mcp-playground/README.md

 ## MCP with Ruby on Rails

-This is an example project that demonstrates the implementation of the MCP (Model-Controller-Provider) protocol using Ruby on Rails.
+This is an example project that demonstrates the implementation of the MCP (Model-Context-Protocol) protocol using Ruby on Rails.
 MCP allows language models (LLMs) to interact with external tools through a JSON-RPC interface.

 ---